Getting started with Angel Investing

 How much do angels usually invest?

-On average, angels tend to invest somewhere between £10k to £500k, although this is not a set rule.
+On average, angels tend to invest somewhere between £10k to £1M in a company, although this is not a set rule.
 The amount an angel will invest will depend on the size of their portfolio but can also vary in each situation depending on how much they like an idea, how much they are planning to be involved in supporting the business, or how much of a risk they perceive it is.

-These days, It is possible to invest smaller amounts (from as little as £10) in companies via platforms like Seedrs however you would be classed as an ‘retail investor’ rather than an angel investor as you are not investing directly in the company or providing expertise or advise as such.
+These days, It is possible to invest smaller amounts (from as little as £10) in companies via platforms like Seedrs however you would be classed as a ‘retail investor’ or a ‘micro investor’ rather than an angel investor as you are not investing directly in the company or providing expertise or advise as such.

 What are the tax benefits when investing?